 Finish the leaves by drawing one last leaf behind the other leaves.
 This leaf should be fairly vertical.

-At this point, you can use your pen and a light, quick touch to draw a dark stripe down each flower petal.
+Now, use your pen and a light, quick touch to draw a dark stripe down each flower petal.

 Then, draw a thick, dark line down the middle of the leaf on the left.
 Fill in the rest of the leaf with sparse, thin lines.

 Repeat this technique with the other leaves.
-Then, add some dimension to your closed flower by reinforcing some of the contouring strokes.
+Then, add dimension to your closed flower by reinforcing some of the contouring strokes.

 Finish up this step by drawing some faint and sparse pen lines on each petal.